 Got a Husky who loves to carry sticks around?
 Then check out the Kong SafeStix.

 This flexible stick is perfect for throwing around the yard, carrying or a good game of tug.

 But where it shines is as a share toy.
-One of our testers had a pair of Huskies, and this was their favorite toy by far.
+One of our testers had a multiple dogs and this was their favorite toy by far.

 They would each bite one end of the stick and a walk around the yard trying to pull it off the other – it kept them entertained for hours.

 Don’t live in a multi-dog home?
 Take the SafeStix to the local dog park and your Husky will be the most popular pup there!

 We laughed as Balto, a large Husky enthusiastically ran alongside two Australian Shepherds, all carrying the SafeStix at the same time – running in unison.